ddprrt/ddprrt.github.io/src/content/_posts/2020-11-11-tidy-typescript.md

 console.log(Environment.variables());
 ```

 The interface for your users is exactly the same.
 You can access module scope variables just the way you would access static properties in a class, but you have them module-scoped automatically.
 You decide what to export and what to make visible, not some TypeScript field modifiers.
+Also, you don't end up creating an `Environment` instance that doesn't do anything.

 Even the implementation becomes easier.
 Check out the class version of `variables()`:

 ```typescript
 export default class Environment {